-With 24,000 works including more than 300 masterpieces and 21,000 square metres of exhibition rooms in the middle of seven hectares of landscaped gardens overlooking the Parthenon as a mirror, no museum has ever revived the past as much this one has.
+With 4,000 works - including more than 300 masterpieces - and 25,000 sqm of exhibition rooms in the middle of seven hectares of landscaped gardens overlooking the Parthenon as a mirror, no museum has ever revived the past as much this one has.

-Then you come into a room that has the exact dimensions of the Parthenon theatre.
+There, you enter a room that has the exact dimensions of the Parthenon theatre.
 The frieze that adorned it is missing some fragments, which are in the British Museum and the Louvre, but are here reproduced identically, which evokes its unique beauty.
 A real emotion emerges and you experience life as it once was, with its sounds and its smells.

 Dionysiou Areopagitou 15